Damien Molony

 Damien Molony is an Irish actor.
 He is best known for his television roles as Hal Yorke in BBC Three's Being Human, DC Albert Flight in the BBC's Ripper Street, DS Jack Weston in Channel 5's Suspects, Jon in Channel 4's GameFace and Dylan in Sky One Original comedy Brassic.

 Early life

-Molony studied at Clongowes Wood College in Clane, Kildare, southwest of Dublin, followed by Trinity College in Dublin, where he completed a degree in business and politics and became involved in the acting society.
+Molony studied at Clongowes Wood College in Clane, Kildare, west of Dublin, followed by Trinity College in Dublin, where he completed a degree in business and politics and became involved in the acting society.
 He soon moved to London to attend Drama Centre London.